-We noticed the handlebar clip on moved when the bike was pushed on a custommer's bike .
+We noticed the handlebar clip on moved when the bike was pushed on a customer's race bike .
 The fork stanchion was loose in the bottom yoke.
-It was the stanchion turning, even though the pinch bolt had been done up by charles atlas
+It was the stanchion turning, even though the pinch bolt had been done up by Charles Atlas.

 Why struggle when a hammer is to hand?
-CB750/4, gasket mating surfaces & fins mullered.
+Honda CB750 four, gasket mating surfaces & fins mullered - by a hammer and chisel?
 It got worse inside, cam cradle threads completely stripped but still re-fitted.

 “All old bikes leak don’t they?”
 Aaaargh